Sugar Substitutes Can Be Very Good for Your Diet, but Are Often Deadly When Eaten by Dogs

 Warning Signs of xylitol Toxicity

 According to the Food and Drug Administration (FDA) the first symptom of xylitol poisoning is vomiting.
-Symptoms of lowered blood sugar will follow, including decreased activity, weakness, staggering, incoordination, collapse, and seizures.
+Symptoms of lowered blood sugar will follow, including decreased activity, weakness, staggering, lack of coordination, collapse, and seizures.
 Hypoglycemia and other serious effects of xylitol poisoning may not show up for 12 to 24 hours.

 How much xylitol is toxic?